TomokiMiyauci/format/README.md

 format("{0} world!", []);
 ```

-### Delimiter
+### Placeholder

-A delimiter is a pair of prefix and suffix.
+Placeholder is a pair of prefix and suffix.

 | Name   | Default |
 | ------ | ------- |